umobi/AlertFactory/README.md

 - .present(completion: (() -> Void)? = nil)
 - .append()
 - .asAlertView() -> UIViewController?
+- .applyLayout(_ handler: (Alert) -> Void))

-The spectifications for otherButton, cancelButton and destructiveButton are for UIAlertController button types.
+The specifications for otherButton, cancelButton and destructiveButton are for UIAlertController button types.

-The append() method should be use to discard the AlertFactory self return
+The append() method should be used to discard the AlertFactory self-return.

 #### 2. AlertFactoryType

 The AlertFactoryType is a protocol that helps AlertFactory to delivery the payload that it has mounted to the AlertController provider.
 Here, you can integrate any UIViewController with AlertFactory.

-So, the methods are similary with the methods used to create the alert:
+So, the methods are similar to the methods used to create the alert:
 ##### func with(title: Title) -> Self
-The Title type is a generic type that allow you to create different layouts for your alert depending of what you want to do.
-It can be any class, struct, enum and primitive types.
+The Title type is a generic type that allows you to create different layouts for your alert depending on what you want to do.
+It can be any class, struct, enum, and primitive types.
 It is all ready for you to use.
-You only need to specify the type when you write the extension of AlertFactory in function parameter, because it is an associated type. <b>(Added in verison 1.1.0)</b>
+You only need to specify the type when you write the extension of AlertFactory in function parameter because it is an associated type. <b>(Added in version 1.1.0)</b>

 Depending on the AlertController, you will have to recreate the AlertController or just call some method like .setTitle(title)